 Cognitive bias approaches to positive mental health and resilience

-While information-processing approaches have been widely used to investigate the cognitive mechanisms of emotion dysfunction (for reviews, Gotlib & Joormann, 2010; Lau & Waters, 2017; Mathews & MacLeod, 2005; Yiend, 2010) relatively little research has examined the role of selective information processing in positive mental health in adults (Carl, Soskin, Kerns, & Barlow, 2013; Parsons, Kruijt, & Fox, 2016) and even less in adolescents.
+While information-processing approaches have been widely used to investigate the cognitive mechanisms of emotion dysfunction (for reviews, Gotlib & Joormann, 2010; Lau & Waters, 2017; Mathews & MacLeod, 2005; Yiend, 2010) relatively little research has examined the role of selective information-processing in positive mental health in adults (Carl, Soskin, Kerns, & Barlow, 2013; Parsons, Kruijt, & Fox, 2016) and even less in adolescents.
 Positive mental health and mental illness are considered to represent two distinct, albeit inversely correlated, continua (Keyes, 2002, 2005).
 Low mental health has been found to have additive adverse effects on an individual’s functioning in life, including academic impairment and suicidal ideation (Keyes et al., 2012), as well as all-cause mortality (Keyes & Simoes, 2012).
 An implication of the dual continua model is that positive mental health may be characterised by distinct patterns of selective processing styles or biases, just as the ‘symptoms’ of mental health and mental illness differ from each other.
 We therefore used Keyes’ Mental Health Continum (MHC; Keyes, 2009) scale which intends to index psychological, social, and cognitive wellbeing as positive mental health.

 Some research has examined factors related to positive mental health within a cognitive-experimental framework, as with the CCBH, with the majority of this research being conducted in adults.
-Therefore, in this study we employed a psychological network analysis approach to investigate the CCBH for positive mental health in adolescents.
+In the current study we employed a psychological network analysis approach to investigate the CCBH for positive mental health in adolescents.
 We use data from Wave 1 of the CogBIAS longitudinal study (Booth, Songco, Parsons, Heathcote, & Fox, 2019; Booth et al., 2017), one of the few studies to collect data for multiple cognitive biases in an adolescent sample (for example, Klein et al., 2017; Orchard & Reynolds, 2018) across different time points.
 Note that these analyses were initially run before the longitudinal data were collected and only wave 1 data were fully available for analyses (wave 2 were yet to be processed and wave 3 were not yet collected).
 Additionally, recent developments in network approaches to panel data had not been developed at this time.
 Therefore we present analyses from wave 1 data here.
-We focussed on interpretation, and memory biases, to limit the scope to the processes previously implicated in the CCBH (Hirsch et al., 2006).
-We intended to include attention bias, however we opted to omit attention bias from the network analyses due to poor reliability, as described briefly in the methods section.
+We focused on interpretation and memory biases, to limit the scope to the processes previously implicated in the CCBH (Hirsch et al., 2006).
+We had intended to include attention bias, but due to poor statistical reliability we opted to omit attention bias from the network analyses, as described briefly in the methods section.

-Our primary aim was to explore differences in the structure of cognitive bias networks between adolescents higher and lower in mental health.
+Our primary aim was to explore differences in the structure of cognitive bias networks between young adolescents who reported high and low levels of mental health.
 We therefore use a moderated network approach, which allowed us to examine the moderating effect of mental health on the relationships between other biases.
 To our knowledge, this is the first study to use network analyses to examine the role that connections in selective processing of emotional information plays in positive mental health in an adolescent sample.

 Methods